Helping students learn through guidance and support.

 Assess progress during learning to adjust and improve instruction while gathering evidence about students’ level of understanding.
 In UB Learns, you can provide student feedback using tools such as quizzes, polls and journals.

 With the Blackboard annotate tool in UB Learns it is possible to give feedback and annotate student work directly.
-For example, add digital notes and/or comments to students’ essays and assignments to help them revise their work.
+For example, add video notes, digital notes and/or comments to students’ essays and assignments to help them revise their work.

 Having students give feedback to themselves and their peers can help alleviate the amount of time it takes the instructor to give feedback.
 It also allows students the chance to think critically about the quality of work being evaluated.
 This has both benefits and drawbacks if not done carefully: